saibalde/personal-website/presentations.md

 # Seminar Talks

+*   **Oct 2020:** Student AIM Seminar, University of Michigan \\
+    A quick tour of the Bayesian approach to low-rank matrix completion

 *   **May 2020:** SIAM Student Mini-symposium in Applied Mathematics, University of Michigan \\
     Large scale simulation of non-smooth dynamics of granular media